-With the COVID-19 pandemic forcing people indoors for months at a time, indoor air quality is quickly becoming the most important health factor in the home.
+The COVID-19 pandemic forced people to think about what hides in our air supply in every space in our lives.
+Across the country, indoor air quality is quickly becoming the most important health factor in the home.
 There are many things that can contribute to poor air quality, some of which may seem innocuous enough at first glance.

 All candles put particulates in the air, but some are more dangerous than others.
 Paraffin-based candles emit carcinogens such as benzene and toluene.
 Alternatives such as soy and beeswax candles burn cleaners and longer, and they have their own subtle fragrance that will help freshen up your space.

 Pressed wood emits formaldehyde, which is a known carcinogen.
 It's the glue in cheap furniture that off-gases, which compromises your indoor air quality.